You may have heard me say it before but the one crochet item I wear the most is fingerless gloves!

 You can get a print friendly, ad-free PDF copy of this pattern here:

-This pattern is featured in a One Skein Makes Blog Hop hosted by Through The Loop Yarn Crafts.
+This pattern was featured in a One Skein Makes Blog Hop hosted by Through The Loop Yarn Crafts.

 Instructions: Eternal Dawn Fingerless Gloves